benpollarduk/BP.AdventureFramework/docs/docfx/docs/exit.md

 var exit = new Exit(Direction.North);
 ```

-An Exit can be hidden from the player by setting its **IsPlayerVisible** property to false, this can be set in the constructor:
+An Exit can be hidden from the player by setting its **IsPlayerVisible** property to false, this can be set in the constructor.

 ```csharp
 var exit = new Exit(Direction.North, false);
 ```

-Or set explicitly:
+Or set explicitly.

 ```csharp
 exit.IsPlayerVisible = false;
 ```

-Optionally, a description of the Exit can be specified:
+Optionally, a description of the Exit can be specified.

 ```csharp
 var exit = new Exit(Direction.North, true, new Description("A door covered in ivy."));